 Benjobe told us that along with the twin stupas, there was also a Wat or temple.
 The Wat wasn’t as old as the stupas, but was old enough so that no one really knew any longer just when it had been built.
 My wife had heard of the temple since she was a child but knew nothing else.

 As we drove closer to the Burma border, the mountains seemed more abrupt and loomed over us.
 Traffic had been light all morning.
-We passed a village at the foot of the mountains and as the road climbed upward, traffic disappeared altogether.
-We were approaching Doi Tung from the south which is a seldom taken route.
+We passed a village at the foot of the mountains and as the road climbed into the mountains, traffic disappeared altogether.
+We were approaching Doi Tung from the south which was a seldom taken route.

 A paved road gently curved upward.
 As our elevation increased so did the trees and bamboo until the mountain slopes became forested.